nathanschwarz/meteor-cluster/README.md

   - verifies if workers are available, or create them
   - dispatches jobs to the workers
   - removes the task from the queue once the job is done
-  - closes the workers when no jobs are available
+  - closes the workers when no jobs are available(behavior can be overriden with `keepAlive`)

   on the Worker it :
   - starts the job